 4PC: After the wearer uses their Ultimate, their action is Advanced Forward by 25%.

-Notes: While Eagle of Twilight Line seems like a counter-intuitive option with supports like Sunday or Bronya, Anaxa can take advantage of this set by wearing an ATK% Boot, using his Ultimate after Anaxa has taken the turn granted by Sunday.
+Notes: While Eagle of Twilight Line seems like a counter-intuitive option with supports like Sunday or Bronya, Anaxa can take advantage of this set by wearing ATK% Boots, and using his Ultimate after his turn granted by Sunday.
 Players should be careful only to use it then, as any other assortment will cause Anaxa not to gain an additional turn.

 Scholar Lost in Erudition